colonyos/documentation/content/colonies-cli.rst

     CronID=733ec939a47ae4a499bdabcd3425e82b3c245613afe065ad6002dede8b98d5c2

-We can now see that new Processes starting to appear every 5 seconds.
+We can now see that new processes starting to appear every 5 seconds.
 Use the flag **--waitprevious** to only spawn a new process if the current process in the queue has finised or failed.

 .. code-block:: console